flonadb/flonadb/README.md

    proxy.security.clients.file.path=clients.properties
    ```
    We add a single property named `proxy.security.clients.file.path` with its value set to the path to the clients
    file we looked at in **Step 5**.
+Please refer to [Server Configuration](#server-configuration) for more
-Feel free to add other applicable Spring Boot properties.
+   details, also feel free to add other applicable Spring Boot properties.
 7. Create a new directory named `drivers` in the installation directory, any required JDBC drivers for the target
    database systems should be added to this directory, you can change it to a different directory as we will see in the
    next step.